apache/spark/docs/sql-ref-syntax-qry-select-usedb.md

  **dbname**

- dbname is used as current database, If the provided database does not exist, an exception is thrown.
+ dbname is used as current database.
+If the provided database does not exist, an exception is thrown.

 ### Example
 {% highlight sql %}
-USE userdb
+USE userdb;
 {% endhighlight %}